dbadrak/adelphi-dolphins/officials.md

 * S&T will be positioned as follows
   * lanes 1,2,3 on the line between 2 and 3 (two lanes to one side, one to the other)
   * lanes 4,5,6 on the line between 4 and 5 (two lanes to one side, one to the other)
+* Step to the wall when the swimmer is in your jurisdiction, and step back when they leave.
+* You will need to step fully to the edge and lean over to see the wall due to the 1/2 lip
+* Start end, stay back for the start (3 ft or more), and step forward after the start
 * Freestyle events will have S&T at corners (lane 1 and lane 6 sides), watching that the swimmer touches the wall.
 * S&T will rotate after events (6 total event/event groups, 4 total rotations).
 After the break, S&T will return to their positions held during IM
   * after butterfly